jestjs/jest/docs/Es6ClassMocks.md

 ***Note: Arrow functions won't work***

-Note that our mock can't be an arrow function because we can't call new on an arrow function in Javascript; that's inherent in the language.
+Note that the mock can't be an arrow function because calling `new` on an arrow function in Javascript; that's inherent in the language.
 So this won't work:

 ```javascript
 jest.mock('./sound-player', () => {